jierdin/sprout/operating-agreement.md

 #### RECITALS

-WHEREAS, the parties hereto desire to form a limited liability company pursuant to the [[STATE OF INCORPORATION]] Limited Liability Company Act by filing a Certificate of Formation of the Company with the office of the Secretary of State of the State of [[STATE OF INCORPORATION]] and entering into this Agreement; and
+WHEREAS, the parties hereto desire to form a limited liability series company pursuant to the [[STATE OF INCORPORATION]] Limited Liability Company Act by filing a Certificate of Formation of the Company with the office of the Secretary of State of the State of [[STATE OF INCORPORATION]] and entering into this Agreement; and

 WHEREAS, it is intended by the parties hereto that each property acquired by the Company shall be a separate series with respect to the Members of the Company and that the debts, liabilities and obligations incurred, contracted for or otherwise existing with respect to a particular series of the Company will be enforceable against the assets of such series only, and not against the assets of the Company generally or any other series thereof, and none of the debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to the Company generally or any other series thereof shall be enforceable against the assets of such series; and